gcharalampous/lumerical-py-scripts/README.md

 ## Why this Repository?

-In this repositoty you will find useful scripts to optimize your workflow.
+In this repositoty you will find useful scripts to optimize your workflow and automate your tasks.
 The repo is splitted into two main branches with multiple subcategories each:

 ### 1. FDTD